 Treating TMJ Issues With Home Remedies

-- Over the counter pain relievers.
-Minor discomfort can often be managed using OTC NSAID pain relievers such as ibuprofen or naproxen.
+- Over-The-Counter Pain Relievers—Minor discomfort can often be managed using OTC NSAID pain relievers such as ibuprofen or naproxen.
 In addition to alleviating pain, they can also help to deal with inflammation.

-- Ice packs and heat packs.
-Both ice and heat can be used to manage minor pain and swelling.
+- Ice Packs and Heat Packs—Both ice and heat can be used to manage minor pain and swelling.

 Treatment With Oral Appliances

 An oral appliance performs two functions.
-One major function of this device is to provide a cushion for your teeth and jaws.
+One major function of the device is to provide a cushion for your teeth and jaws.
 The oral appliance absorbs the impact of grinding and clenching, preventing pressure on your teeth, your jaws, and your TMJ.
-The other function of this device is to keep your jaw in proper alignment, preventing your mandible from sliding backward, which can then lead to grinding and clenching.
+The other function of the device is to keep your jaw in proper alignment, preventing your mandible from sliding backwards.

 Alleviating TMJ Disorder With Orthodontics

 While metal braces are the traditional treatment for poor alignment, today there are a few other options.
 Clear braces use clear or ceramic brackets, providing you with a more discreet treatment.
-Lingual braces also use brackets and wires, except that the brackets are affixed to the backs of your teeth rather than the front surfaces.
+Lingual braces also use brackets and wires, but the brackets are affixed to the backs of your teeth rather than the front surfaces.
 Crooked teeth can also be corrected with clear aligners.

 Surgical Treatments For TMJ Disorder

-- Arthrocentesis.
-This is a minor surgical procedure.
+- Arthrocentesis—This is a minor surgical procedure.
 With this type of treatment, small needles are inserted into your joints to wash them out.
 Small tools may also be used to remove damaged tissue found in the joint or to dislodge the disc inside.

-- Arthroscopy.
-An arthroscope is a tool that has a small light and camera on one end of it.
+- Arthroscopy—An arthroscope is a tool that has a small light and camera on one end of it.
 After making small incisions, the arthroscope is inserted into the jaw so that we can examine it more closely.
 During this treatment, we can also eliminate inflammation in the joints or realign them if necessary.